-If the minimum offering amount is raised, we intend to use approximately 74.58% of the gross offering proceeds to acquire properties, manage our business, provide working capital for operations, including costs related to new contracts and deposits for the acquisition of properties, and potentially pay down existing debt secured by our investments.
+&lt;sup>3 If the minimum offering amount is raised, we intend to use approximately 74.58 % of the gross offering proceeds to acquire properties, manage our business, provide working capital for operations, including costs related to new contracts and deposits for the acquisition of properties, and potentially pay down existing debt secured by our investments.
 If the maximum offering amount is raised, we intend to use approximately 88.25% of the gross offering proceeds to acquire properties, manage our business, provide working capital for operations, including costs related to new contracts and deposits for the acquisition of properties, and potentially pay down existing debt secured by our investments.
 These amounts may be used to pay salaries and other compensation to our independent directors.
 We anticipate paying off the Holmwood Loan and Holmwood's corporate credit line with Citizens Bank & Trust Company, or the Citizens Loan, which we intend to assume and immediately pay off, with proceeds from the initial closing of this offering.
-We anticipate paying off the Standridge Note with proceeds from subsequent of \$ 2,000,147, which principal amount will decrease as a result of monthly principal payments until maturity, on or before December 10, 2017.
+We anticipate paying off the Standridge Note with proceeds from subsequent closings of this offering.
+Assuming an initial closing on September 30, 2016, we expect the Holmwood Loan to have a principal balance of \$919,988.
+On September 30, 2016, we expect Standridge Note to have a principal balance of \$2,008,062, which principal amount will decrease as a result of monthly principal payments until maturity, on or before December 10, 2017.
 Please see "Interest of Management and Others in Certain Transactions - Holmwood Loan" for a description of the Holmwood Loan, and "Description of Our Properties - Initial Portfolio - Owned Properties" for a description of the Standridge Note.
-Holmwood borrowed the Citizens Loan from the Citizens and an original principal amount of \$1,500,000 and an interest rate of 7.25% with payments of interest and principal based upon a five year amortization and a maturity in July 2018.
+Holmwood borrowed the Citizens Loan from Citizens Bank & Trust Company, or Citizens, in July 2015.
+Holmwood used the proceeds from the Citizens Loan to pay expenses related to the refinancing of the Lorain Property, Jonesboro Property and Port Saint Lucie Property.
+The Citizens Loan had an original principal amount of \$1,500,000 and an interest rate of 7.25% with payments of interest and principal based upon a five year amortization and a maturity in July 2018.
 As security for the Citizens Loan, Holmwood pledged all of its 100% membership interests in GOV Lorain, LLC, GOV Jonesboro, LLC, and GOV, PSL, LLC and all distributions received by Holmwood from such interests.
-The Citizens Loan concurrently with the initial closing of this offering.
+The Citizens Loan may be prepaid at any time.
+Assuming an initial closing on September 30, 2016, we expect the Citizens Loan to have a principal balance of \$640,747, and we intend to assume and immediately repay the Citizens Loan concurrently with the initial closing of this offering.